How to Apply

 Michigan Medicine seeks to recruit and retain a diverse workforce as a reflection of our commitment to serve the diverse people of Michigan and to maintain the excellence of the University.
 We welcome applications from anyone who would bring additional dimensions to the University’s research, teaching, and clinical mission, including women, members of minority groups, protected veterans, and individuals with disabilities.
 The University of Michigan as a whole, is committed to a policy of nondiscrimination and equal opportunity for all persons and will not discriminate against any individual because of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status.
 The University of Michigan is an Equal Employment Opportunity/Affirmative Action Employer.

-Candidates should have a M.D., and be board certified or eligible for certification in orthopaedic surgery.
-They should have completed an ACGME- or POSNA-accredited pediatric orthopaedic surgery fellowship program.
-Candidates should hold or have the ability to obtain the appropriate medical licenses in the State of Michigan.
-They should demonstrate outstanding clinical care abilities.
-The ideal candidate should also have an interest in resident/fellow education, clinical research, and scholarly activity.
+Candidates should have an M.D. and be board certified, or eligible for certification in orthopaedic surgery; should have completed an ASES-recognized shoulder and elbow fellowship program.
+Candidate will be expected to seek membership and advancement in the American Shoulder and Elbow Society (ASES).
+They should hold or have the ability to obtain the appropriate medical licenses in the State of Michigan.

 It is desirable for candidates to have experience and skill caring for patients from diverse backgrounds and working with/mentoring diverse populations in academic training.

 This position is posted as Clinical Assistant Professor/Clinical Associate Professor.
 The rank of the selected candidate will depend on qualifications.